sylvaus/presentations/python/code/exercises/03_list_tuple.md

 if end_index is not given, its value will be len(my_str), e.g.,```python  my_list[start::step] or my_list[start:] ```
 if step is not given, its value will be 1, e.g.,```python  my_list[start:end] ```

-A tuple has the same property as a list except for that a tuple cannot be modified: no value can be added or removed
+A tuple has the same properties as a list except for that a tuple cannot be modified: no value can be added or removed after creation
+The main advantage of tuples is the fact their immutability make them usable as index in dictionary (see [dictionary](07_dictionnary.md))